Christmas time is here

 Happiness and cheer

 la la la la la la

-The Christmas season is definitely my favorite time of year.
+The Christmas season is definitely my favorite time of year and one I observe from the end of summer.
+After all, Jesus wasn’t born in December, so I can celebrate his birth way before Christmas comes around, lol.
 It is a time to celebrate the beauty of life.
 A time to bless and be blessed.
 A time of prayer and reflection.
-In the spirit of the upcoming season I’ll share some lines I penned a few years ago as I was going through a particularly difficult time, I hope it blesses you.
+In the spirit of the upcoming season, I’ll share some lines I penned years ago as I was going through a particularly difficult time; I hope it blesses you.

 “Cover me oh Lord with your tears of mercy – rain from the sky that you created.

 Cover me oh Lord with the sweet essence of your spirit – a blanket to my days of winter.

 Cover me oh Lord with the humility of the manger – make me malleable in your arms and ready to receive the true Christmas gift, the birth of your son.”